|

 Work includes extensive calligraphy, watercolour, unique artist books and printmaking; exploration of 3-D work in paper, bookbinding, sculpture and clay; site specific interactive installations; study of architecture and pattern, including collection of over 1000 South Indian kolam designs and study of Persian and Indian sacred space and gardens; and the adventure continues!

-Master Calligrapher: Over 30 years experience in Persian, Arabic, English & Chinese calligraphy; additional experience in Sanskrit, Kannada, Greek, Amharic, numerous other scripts
+Master Calligrapher: Over 35 years experience in Arabic (Farsi, Persian, Urdu), English (and other Latin-script-based alphabets), Devanagri (Sanskrit) & Chinese calligraphy; additional experience in Kannada, Greek, Hebrew, Amharic, and numerous other languages and scripts

 Printmaker: Extensive experience in printmaking media: lithography; intaglio; screenprinting;